 - If you put in the maximum amount that you’re allowed to and then take money out to pay for Christmas, currently you can’t replace what you’ve taken out until your new tax free limit starts the following April.
 However, the government have announced a change in the ISA rules.
 From autumn 2015, you will be able to take money out of your ISA and deposit it back within the same tax year without it affecting your annual ISA allowance limit.

 - There are instant access and fixed term ISAs.
 If you choose a fixed term ISA, you lock your money away for a set amount of time.
-Make sure you can get your money out when you need it or you may be charged a penalty for drawing it out early.
+Make sure you can get your money out when you need it or you might be charged a penalty for drawing it out early.

 Find out how you can save with a Cash ISA